Definition:

 audit of that GL balance.
 However, in the first scenario, the Auditor will test it as the PM Multiple is 1.

 So, having a lower denominator will help the Auditor to perform more testing.
-It results in
+This results in

 Pro Tip: It’s always a good practice to round up the Performance Materiality Multiple for